-From time to time, the Company and the Trustee, without the consent of the Holders, may amend the Indenture:
+From time to time, the Company and the Trustee, without the consent of the Holders, may amend the Indenture with respect to any series of Notes:

-- (1) to cure any ambiguity, defect or inconsistency that does not adversely affect in any material respect the rights of any Holder of the Notes under the Indenture; - (2) to provide for uncertificated Notes in addition to or in place of certificated Notes or to alter the provisions of the terms of the Indenture; - (3) to provide for the assumption of the Company's obligations to the Holders by a successor to the Company pursuant to the terms of the Indenture; - (4) to make any change that would provide any additional rights or benefits to the Holders of the Notes or that does not adversely affect in any material respect the rights of any Holder of the Notes; - (5) to conform the provisions of the Indenture to the "Description of the Notes" and "Description of Debt Securities" sections of this prospectus. - (6) to comply with any requirement of the SEC in connection with the qualification of the Indenture under the TIA; - (7) to comply with the rules of any applicable depositary; or

-(8) to evidence and provide for the acceptance of appointment under the Indenture of a successor trustee.
+- (1) to cure any ambiguity, defect or inconsistency that does not adversely affect in any material respect the rights of any Holder of the Notes of such series under the Indenture; - (2) to provide for uncertificated Notes of such series in addition to or in place of certificated Notes of such series or to alter the provisions of the terms of the Indenture; - (3) to provide for the assumption of the Company's obligations to the Holders by a successor to the Company pursuant to the terms of the Indenture; - (4) to make any change that would provide any additional rights or benefits to the Holders of the Notes of such series or that does not adversely affect in any material respect the rights of any Holder of the Notes of such series; - (5) to conform the provisions of the Indenture to the "Description of the Notes" and "Description of Debt Securities" sections of this prospectus. - (6) to comply with any requirement of the SEC in connection with the qualification of the Indenture under the TIA; - (7) to comply with the rules of any applicable depositary; or - (8) to evidence and provide for the acceptance of appointment under the Indenture of a successor trustee.

-Other modifications and amendments of the Indenture may be made with the consent of the Holders of a majority in principal amount of the then outstanding Notes issued under the Indenture (including consents obtained in connection with a tender offer or exchange offer for the Notes), except that, without the consent of each Holder affected thereby, no amendment may:
+Other modifications and amendments of the Indenture may be made with the consent of the Holders of a majority in principal amount of the then outstanding Notes of the series affected thereby issued under the Indenture (including consents obtained in connection with a tender offer or exchange offer for the Notes of such series), except that, without the consent of each Holder of Notes of such series affected thereby, no amendment may:

-- (1) reduce the amount of Notes whose Holders must consent to an amendment; - (2) reduce the rate of or change or have the effect of changing the time for payment of interest, including defaulted interest, on any Notes; - (3) reduce the principal of or change or have the effect of changing the fixed maturity of any Notes or change the date on which any Notes may be subject to redemption or reduce the redemption price therefor; - (4) make any Notes payable in money other than that stated in the Notes; - (5) make any change in provisions of the Indenture protecting the right of each Holder to receive payment of principal of and interest on such Note on or after the due date thereof or to bring suit to enforce such payment, or permitting Holders of a majority in principal amount of Notes to waive Defaults or Events of Default; - (6) after the Company's obligation to purchase Notes arises thereunder, amend, change or modify in any material respect the obligation of the Company to make and consummate a Change of Control Offer in the event of a Change of Control Triggering Event or, after such Change of Control Triggering Event has occurred, modify any of the provisions or definitions with respect thereto; or - (7) modify or change any provision of the Indenture or the related definitions affecting the seniority or ranking of the Notes in a manner which adversely affects the Holders.
+- (1) reduce the amount of Notes of such series whose Holders must consent to an amendment; - (2) reduce the rate of or change or have the effect of changing the time for payment of interest, including defaulted interest, on any Notes of such series; - (3) reduce the principal of or change or have the effect of changing the fixed maturity of any Notes of such series or change the date on which any Notes of such series may be subject to redemption or reduce the redemption price therefor; - (4) make any Notes of such series payable in money other than that stated in the Notes of such series; - (5) make any change in provisions of the Indenture protecting the right of each Holder to receive payment of principal of and interest on such Note on or after the due date thereof or to bring suit to enforce such payment, or permitting Holders of a majority in principal amount of Notes of such series to waive Defaults or Events of Default; - (6) after the Company's obligation to purchase Notes of such series arises thereunder, amend, change or modify in any material respect the obligation of the Company to make and consummate a Change of Control Offer in the event of a Change of Control Triggering Event or, after such Change of Control Triggering Event has occurred, modify any of the provisions or definitions with respect thereto; or - (7) modify or change any provision of the Indenture or the related definitions affecting the seniority or ranking of the Notes of such series in a manner which adversely affects the Holders of Notes of such series.